 An egg sinker permits live bait or the fish to take free spooning line without lifting the sinker off the bottom.
 However, a regular crimp-on sinker will work if no egg sinkers are handy.
 Use the smallest sinker possible, just be sure it is heavy enough to keep the bait on the bottom.

 In most cases any monofilament line around 20 pound strength or more, should work as a leader when using 1/0 to 5/0 hook and this should handle most average fish.
 Circle hooks are highly recommended because a circle hook can set itself even on a slack line.
 Additionally, a circle hook will regularly set in the fish jaw before the hook can be swallowed which increases the survival rate of those fish released.

-One more note about leaders, most prefabricated leaders sold in any tackle store that are plastic coated wire with swivel and designed for a single hook also work well for bottom fishing.
+One more note about leaders, most refabricated leaders sold in any tackle store that are nylon coated wire with swivel and designed for a single hook also work well for bottom fishing.